Muddaj/Portfolio/README.md

 - 📫 How to reach me: www.linkedin.com/in/max-f-johansson

 # My Public Portfolio
-Here are some brief projects of mine where I apply various statistical and machine learning methods to data.
+The following are some of my public projects in statistics.
 By clicking on the title of the project you will be redirected to it.

 ## [Data Visualization](https://muddaj.github.io/Data-Visualization/)
 In this project I visualize some data on the world population between 1952 up to 2007.
 I visualize how life expectancy has evolved over time in the world as well as per continent.